jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.active_hosp_US_plot(coronaUS_ctp, lastday, days_before=dbf)
 ```

 The Covid Tracking Project has data on hospitalizations by US state.
 I find it informative to plot hospitalizations next to active cases.
-While active cases in Arizona and Florida now rivals New York in April, hospitalizations are still less than half (per capita).
-It looks like the second wave in Arizona has peaked.
+While active cases in Arizona and Florida peaked at levels similar to New York in April, hospitalizations were still less than half (per capita).

 ```python
 cvp.tests_CFR_US_plot(coronaUS_ctp, lastday, days_before=dbf)